Committee: Board of Directors

 and no fewer than thirteen (13) and no more than sixteen (16) additional Directors-at-Large elected by the membership.
 The Executive Director and Chief Executive Officer (hereinafter referred to as the Executive Director & CEO) shall serve ex-officio and shall have no vote."

 Up to one-third of the Board's membership can consist of individuals who are not members of the association.
 The remaining two-thirds must consist of NAFSA members.

-- Serve on up to two committees and actively engage in the work of the association.
+- Serve on at least two committees and actively engage in the work of the association.

 - Uphold NAFSA's vision, mission, and values.

 - Set broad policies, direction and priorities for the association.